 A significant gap in the service system design identified throughout consultations is access to referral pathways to DCJ-funded services.
 As discussed above, limited outbound referral accessibility, and managing risk associated with complex cases were identified as barriers to effective implementation of the FCS program.
 Limited access to DCJ referral pathways for complex cases are exacerbating these issues.
 FCS providers commonly reported the need for access to DCJ referral pathways to intensive family preservation services, long-term case management services, counselling for children and young people, and other specialist programs.
-FCS providers indicated that the categorisation of their outbound referrals as community referrals was problematic given the small caps on community referrals for these services are often at capacity with extensive waiting lists for children and families that are within the statutory child protection system.
+FCS providers indicated that the categorisation of their outbound referrals as community referrals was problematic given the small caps on community referrals for these services when compared to allocation for DCJ referrals.
+It is acknowledged that DCJ-funded services are often at capacity with extensive waiting lists for children and families that are within the statutory child protection system.
 An increased allocation of resources would be needed to allow a greater number of referrals to be accepted by DCJ-funded services to enable increased referral allocation to FCS providers.